-One of the main responsibilities of employers is for the Health and Safety of their workforce and the home office set up is just as important and the actual office – with online Display Screen equipment and workstation assessments being available it is critical that employers provide facilities for employees to assess their home working situation to ensure they are working safely.
+One of the main responsibilities of employers is for the health and safety of their workforce and the home office set up is just as important as the actual office.
+With online display screen equipment and workstation assessments being available it is critical that employers provide facilities for employees to assess their home working situation to ensure they are working safely.

-For those who are not able to work from home (many frontline services) the responsibility is to ensure the working environment is ‘Covid Secure’ with Personal Protective Equipment being just one of the measures employers are using.
+For those who are not able to work from home (such as many frontline services), the responsibility is to ensure the working environment is ‘COVID Secure’ with Personal Protective Equipment being just one of the measures employers are using.
 Technology has developed swiftly to reduce the risk in workplaces – some examples include ‘clocking in machines’ which assess the temperature of the employee to determine if they can be permitted to work on that day, or self declarations as employees enter the premises that they are well and free from symptoms.
 Whilst this has been a direct response to the pandemic situation there are clearly longer term benefits to such a system (how many of us have suffered no cold or flu episodes in the last year)?

-At Phase 3 it was always a tradition on the first day of a new employees journey with us that the whole team would come together to welcome the employee and we would go out for lunch in one of the many local eateries in Manchester.
-HR have had to completely rethink the employee onboarding experience for those working remotely, and flexible working requests have likely increased tenfold compared to previous years.
+At Phase 3, it was always a tradition on the first day of a new employees journey with us that the whole team would come together to welcome the employee and we would go out for lunch in one of the many local eateries in Manchester.
+HR has had to completely rethink the employee onboarding experience for those working remotely, and flexible working requests have likely increased tenfold compared to previous years.
 With unemployment at a huge peak due to the effects on specific sectors recruiting teams have also seen massive surges of applicants for entry level vacancies.
-Essentially HR have had to start again with the people processes.
+Essentially, HR has had to start again with the people processes.

 This might have happened through natural evolution – with no real review of processes but swift decisions being taken to react to the situation – but the new year provides an opportunity for HR and Payroll teams to sit together (remotely) and work out how new people processes can be adapted to improve the employee experience and create opportunity for team members to still interact regularly.

 There are some ‘big hitters’ when it comes to processes that I would start with – onboarding being the highest priority but also offboarding to ensure the employee does not simply feel ‘abandoned’ on their last day.
-Consider how your technology can support improved people processes – many businesses we work with have technology which gives full autonomy to managers and employees through self service applications but development has been limited in the past due to wanting to retain the ‘personal touch’ – my challenge to you is that systems don’t need to feel systematic – it is possible to highly tailor the employee experience whilst interacting with systems (I always compare this to booking a holiday online – I can choose my destination of course, but flight times, which seats on the aircraft, if I wish to check in online or in person, whether I have meals included or not and even if I take a group or personal transfer are all options I have the ability to choose) – why doesn’t this model also fit with HR systems – the answer is it does – the question is – have you turned it on yet?
+Consider how your HR technology can support improved people processes – many businesses we work with have technology which gives full autonomy to managers and employees through self-service applications but development has been limited in the past due to wanting to retain the ‘personal touch’.
+My challenge to you is that systems don’t need to feel systematic – it is possible to highly tailor the employee experience whilst interacting with systems.
+I always compare this to booking a holiday online – I can choose my destination of course, but flight times, which seats on the aircraft, if I wish to check-in online or in person, whether I have meals included or not and even if I take a group or personal transfer. are all options I have the ability to choose.
+Why doesn’t this model also fit with HR systems?
+The answer is it does – but the question is: have you turned it on yet?

-With many employees with caring responsibilities (both for parents and children) the need to work flexibly has been at the forefront of many employers minds.
-Flexible furlough provided an ‘easy out’ for employers – if employees had to split their working week between work and home schooling for example the business could furlough the employee for those part time hours and cover some of the costs.
+With many employees with caring responsibilities (both for parents and children), the need to work flexibly has been at the forefront of numerous employers’ minds.
+Flexible furlough provided an ‘easy out’ for employers – if employees had to split their working week between work and home-schooling for example, the business could furlough the employee for those part time hours and cover some of the costs.

 This did cause a fairly critical problem though – those employees were actually needed in the business to be working, and yes the recovery of the pay did help but not as much as the extra capacity would have done.

-I end with my fifth trend – Data and Analytics in HR and Payroll have been on the trends for the past 5 years at least – I think this year more than ever businesses are asking for evidence because we have lost the anecdotal visual evidence of being in the office.
-A simple question such as how many people are in work today becomes much more difficult to assess for a leader – they cant walk around the office building to see how many empty desks there appear to be.
-The development of HR and Payroll technology has also meant development of reporting and analytics methods.
+I end with my fifth trend.
+Data and analytics in HR and payroll have been on the trends for the past 5 years at least.
+I think this year more than ever businesses are asking for evidence because we have lost the anecdotal visual evidence of being in the office.
+A simple question such as how many people are in work today becomes much more difficult to assess for a leader – they can’t walk around the office building to see how many empty desks there appear to be.
+The development of HR and payroll technology has also meant the development of reporting and analytics methods.

 This blog has been written by James Proctor, Director of Consulting & Services at Phase 3.